Why Solar Well Pumps

 - Be a company our Grandfathers would have trusted.
 The trend of ‘outsourcing’ customer support after the sale is a trend we wholeheartedly oppose.
 We are an American, family run company and our USA engineers support you before and after the sale.

 - No sales pressure.
 Ever.
 Nobody in the company is paid on commission.
 We think this is important.
 Their role is to make sure they find the right pump for you and your well.
-If we don’t have a pump that will suit your needs, we will help you find a solution elsewhere.
+If we don’t have a livestock solar pump that will suit your needs, we will help you find a solution elsewhere.
 Our job is to help get you water.

 - Reliable Water.
 All manufactured products have occasional issues and we can’t claim to be perfect.
 However, we are proud of a near perfect track record in getting our customers water.
 This starts with selling a pump sized for your usage with our Water Assurance Plan and promptly addressing warranty issues to get you up and pumping again quickly.

 - Give you the power!
 When you control your ability to pump water out of the ground, whether that is in the field or at home, it makes you more resilient and independent.
-We are here to help educate you about solar water pumping and our systems over the phone, with our manual, and our great videos online, so you can install yourself.
+We are here to help educate you about solar water pumping for livestock and our systems over the phone, with our manual, and our great videos online, so you can install yourself.
 Take control of your water supply today.

 - Fight for the American rancher.
 RPS is a David & Goliath story of a small American company fighting against a big European pump corporation that cares more about profits then the longevity of their pumps and the sky-high price for ranchers.
 Thanks to all our customers for the support of small business vs. foreign corporations trying to profit off some of the hardest working people in our great nation.